Promises to Improve Imported Toys

 In addition to the lead paint agreement, the two agencies announced work plans for cooperation in four product categories: Toys, Fireworks, Cigarette Lighters, and Electrical Products.
 The Work Plans provide a roadmap for bilateral efforts to improve the safety of these products, which represent some of the most frequent hazards under CPSC’s regulatory jurisdiction.

 CPSC Acting Chairman Nancy Nord stated that the Work Plans show “significant forward progress” in the agency’s efforts to bring Chinese-made consumer products into line with U.S. safety rules.

 “This is an important signal from the Chinese government that it is serious about working with CPSC to keep dangerous products out of American homes,” said Acting Chairman Nord.
 “We will be looking for meaningful cooperation on the ground - that means not just with the Chinese government, but also with industry at both ends of the supply chain.”

-The Summit also resulted in an agreement (pdf) by AQSIQ to increase their inspections of consumer products destined for the U.S. and to assist CPSC in tracing hazardous products to the manufacturer, distributor and exporter in China.
+The Summit also resulted in by AQSIQ to increase their inspections of consumer products destined for the U.S. and to assist CPSC in tracing hazardous products to the manufacturer, distributor and exporter in China.
 The two agencies will review the plans’ effectiveness within one year to identify possible areas for improvement.